alkjash/alkjash.github.io/_pages/publications.md

 author_profile: true
 ---

-This page contains arXiv links to the pdf files of all my papers.
-For a few you can also find the slides for a talk I gave on the subject.
+This page contains the pdf files (from the arXiv) for my papers.
+For a few, you can also find the slides for a talk I gave on the subject.

 * ### Maximal independent sets in clique-free graphs with Jiaxi Nie and Sam Spiro, preprint (2021). [[pdf](https://arxiv.org/pdf/2108.06359)]